Mary Shelley: Early life

 Mary Shelley was born Mary Wollstonecraft Godwin in Somers Town, London, in 1797.
 She was the second child of the feminist philosopher, educator, and writer Mary Wollstonecraft and the first child of the philosopher, novelist, and journalist William Godwin.
 Wollstonecraft died of puerperal fever shortly after Mary was born.
 Godwin was left to bring up Mary, along with her older half-sister, Fanny Imlay, Wollstonecraft's child by the American speculator Gilbert Imlay.
 A year after Wollstonecraft's death, Godwin published his Memoirs of the Author of A Vindication of the Rights of Woman (1798), which he intended as a sincere and compassionate tribute.
 However, because the Memoirs revealed Wollstonecraft's affairs and her illegitimate child, they were seen as shocking.
 Mary Godwin read these memoirs and her mother's books, and was brought up to cherish her mother's memory.

 Mary's earliest years were happy, judging from the letters of William Godwin's housekeeper and nurse, Louisa Jones.
 But Godwin was often deeply in debt; feeling that he could not raise the children by himself, he cast about for a second wife.
-In December 1801, he married Mary Jane Clairmont, a well-educated woman with two young children of her own—Charles and Claire.
+In December 1801, he married Mary Jane Clairmont, a well-educated woman with two young children of her own – Charles and Claire.
 Most of Godwin's friends disliked his new wife, describing her as quick-tempered and quarrelsome; but Godwin was devoted to her, and the marriage was a success.
-Mary Godwin, on the other hand, came to detest her stepmother.
+Mary Godwin, in contrast, came to detest her stepmother.
 William Godwin's 19th-century biographer Charles Kegan Paul later suggested that Mrs Godwin had favoured her own children over those of Mary Wollstonecraft.

 Together, the Godwins started a publishing firm called M. J. Godwin, which sold children's books as well as stationery, maps, and games.
 However, the business did not turn a profit, and Godwin was forced to borrow substantial sums to keep it going.
-He continued to borrow to pay off earlier loans, compounding his problems.
+He continued to borrow to pay off earlier loans, compounding his difficulties.
 By 1809, Godwin's business was close to failure, and he was "near to despair".
 Godwin was saved from debtor's prison by philosophical devotees such as Francis Place, who lent him further money.